Lamkin: A bogeyman

 "Beware of Long Lankin that lives in the hay."

 These versions add peculiar incidents that add to the grisliness of the crime.
-Lamkin and the nursemaid collect the baby's blood in a basin which, along with the idea that the name Lamkin or Lammikin indicates the murderer was pale skinned and, therefore, perhaps a leper who sought to cure himself by bathing in the blood of an innocent collected in a silver bowl, a medieval cure.
+Lamkin and the nursemaid collect the baby's blood in a basin.
+The name Lamkin or Lammikin indicates the murderer was pale skinned and, therefore, perhaps a leper who sought to cure himself by bathing in the blood of an innocent collected in a silver bowl, a medieval cure.